rwggomes/images-scraper/readme.md

   * Filename sanitization
   * Duplicate filename resolution
   * Extension validation
+  * Automatic grouping into subfolders by page when `--limit > 1`
 * CLI support with:

-  * Runtime validation and helpful error messages
+  * Runtime validation and helpful error messages with suggestions
-  * Configurable retries, delay, limits
+  * Configurable retry attempts, request delays, and scraping limits
 * Timestamped output directories and asset folders
+* All scraping constants and defaults stored in `config/constants.js`

 ---